 16-128 GB of RAM based on problem size

-Two 1 GB PCIe hard drives in a RAID 0 configuration.
+Two 1 TB PCIe hard drives in a RAID 0 configuration.
 This is the fastest performance configuration and should provide plenty of space for analysis models.

 A hardware RAID controller and not a software RAID controller as software RAID controllers hurt performance.